 Here’s what we heard at the level of the HR BPs:

-- In order to establish credibility, the HR BPs realize that they need to develop business acumen so they can participate in the conversations.
+- In order to establish credibility, the HR BPs realize that they need to develop business acumen and understand the strategic direction and inner-workings of the BU’s so they can provide value.
 They realize that they may need to adjust their style and become more strategic as well as assertive in reaching out to the BU’s.

 - Branding: In the future, in order to establish their value, the BPs need to explain the role of strategic HR in making the business successful, especially in terms of the business goals.
 In my analysis, branding is the responsibility of the HR department, which needs to make the case with senior management.
 Together with senior management, they need to make the case across the organization.
 This is the kind of support that HR BPs need in order to carry out their work.